tqec/tqecd/README.md

 python -m pip install git+https://github.com/tqec/tqecd.git
 ```

-The `tqecd` package have some dependencies that might be harder than a simple `pip install` to install.
-If you end up having any issue with the simple installation method above, please have a look at the [full installation page](https://tqec.github.io/tqecd/user_guide/installation.html).
+The `tqecd` package has some dependencies that might be harder to install than a simple `pip install`.
+If you have any issues with the simple installation method above, please look at the [full installation page](https://tqec.github.io/tqecd/user_guide/installation.html).

 ## Basic usage